 "Sheila revolutionised the way I think about and organise my time - with great results." - Antony Brand - Tech Entrepreneur and mid-life career changer

-* News Release by Karen Campbell: Disabled World makes no warranties or representations in connection therewith.
+*This information is from an external source (Karen Campbell).
+Disabled World makes no warranties or representations in connection therewith.
 Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.